 If your child is suffering from PTSD we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading PTSD treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading PTSD treatment for children and adolescents.

 Learn more about PTSD treatment at Southwood Psychiatric Hospital Pittsburgh, PA